opentensor/developer-docs/docs/evm-tutorials/staking-precompile.md

 1. [Launch EVM localnet](./evm-localnet-with-metamask-wallet.md).
 Also, follow the instructions of running local chain all the way so that you have a Metamask address with some TAO balance.

 2. On this EVM localnet create one subnet and a delegate hotkey.
-The commands below may change with a different version of btcli:
+The commands below will create a subnet, register a neuron and nominate your hotkey as a delegate, in that order:

     ```bash
-    btcli subnet create --subtensor.network localhost:9946
+    btcli subnet create --subtensor.chain_endpoint ws://127.0.0.1:9946
-    btcli subnet register --subtensor.network localhost:9946
+    btcli subnet register --subtensor.chain_endpoint ws://127.0.0.1:9946
-    btcli root nominate --subtensor.network localhost:9946
+    btcli root nominate --subtensor.chain_endpoint ws://127.0.0.1:9946
     ```

 3. Save the delegate hotkey address.
 You will use this in the staking pool use case below.